Modal Functional (Dialectica) Interpretation: Abstract

 \section{Abstract}

-We extend our light Dialectica interpretation \cite{HerTrifonLDR} to usual and light modal formulas and prove it sound for pseudo-modal arithmetics based on \Goedel's $\GT$ and classical $S_4$.
-The range of this {\em light modal Dialectica} interpretation is the usual (non-modal) classical Arithmetic in all finite types.
-We also illustrate the use of the new tools for optimized program synthesis with new examples.
+We adapt our light Dialectica interpretation to usual and light modal formulas (with universal quantification on boolean and natural variables) and prove it sound for a non-standard modal arithmetic based on \Goedel's $T$ and classical $S_4$.
+The range of this {\em light modal Dialectica} is the usual (non-modal) classical Arithmetic in all finite types (with booleans); the propositional kernel of its domain is Boolean and not $S_4$.
+The `heavy' modal Dialectica interpretation is a new technique, as it cannot be simulated within our previous light Dialectica.
+The synthesized functionals are at least as good as before, while the translation process is improved.
+Through our modal Dialectica, the existence of a realizer for the defining axiom of classical $S_5$ reduces to the Drinking Principle (cf. Smullyan).

+Functional interpretations derived from \Goedel's computability adaptation \cite{Goedel(58)} of Aristotle's insights have been continuously developed over the years for constructive purposes.
+Modelizations and unified presentations abound \cite{DINIS2021102940}, as well as practical mathematical results from Kohlenbach's {Proof Mining} \cite{KohlenBook} continuation of Kreisel's {Unwinding of Proofs}.
+When it comes to employing such proof interpretations for the synthesis of concrete computer code (certified by construction), only the quasi-direct reading of programs from already constructive proofs of input-output specifications has enjoyed a good measure of social success in academia (\eg\cite{Let2008}), while the industrial applications rather fall into the proof-carrying code paradigm (\eg\cite{marche04jlap}).
+Yet a good number of prototype examples have been worked out under the general umbrella of {\it program extraction from classical proofs} (\eg\cite{RAFFALLI200449, RatiuTrifonov}).

+In \cite{dialfine}, the second author thoroughly presented how \Goedel's Dialectica interpretation can be completely deconstructed from its full computational essence down to a symbolic null transformation\footnote{\mssp See also Chapter 5 of \cite{TriffonPhD} for a more comprehensive exposition, in particular Section~5.5.1, page~129\mssp.}.
+However, the {\em flag} apparatus for decorating\footnote{\mssp Note that in \cite{TriffonPhD} \RgRes characterizes full {\em lack of} computational content and corresponds to \NCRes here, \PlRes stands for partial content from the negative side and corresponds to \MnRes here, and \MnRes from \cite{TriffonPhD} denotes partial content from the positive side hence corresponds to \PlRes here.
+Basically polarities were reversed by the second author (already since \cite{dialfine}) due to his reconstructive approach which is otherwise dual (for quantifiers) to our constructive approach here.
+See also Footnote~2 on page~6 of \pCite{dialfine} } both quantifiers and implications (throughout the input proofs) tends to become too complex for human operators (so that Oliva's detour to the linear logic substructure \cite{Oliva[HFILIL]} may seem a better alternative).

+Here we propose a middle path between removing computational content of (`computationally correct') proofs via the second author's ``deep annotation'' mechanism and Oliva's ``shallow annotation'' equivalent approach (cf. Section~6 of \cite{dialfine}).
+We will thus use \bmc{\necsy} a single switch, directly at the level of natural proofs.
+Although $\necsy$ cannot be simulated within our previous light Dialectica (hence is a strict addition to our previous light Arithmetic), it certainly is implementable within either of Trifonov's or Oliva's systems.

+The purpose of our approach has been the rapid implementation in the actual \Minlog system (cf.~\cite{MinLogDoc} and Chapter~7 of \cmCite{pcbook} in particular Section~7.4).
+Indeed, $\necsy$ was implemented (cf.~\cite{MLFD}) as ``syntactic sugar'' over the `non-computational' implication \impnc seen as Kreisel implication.